-Lebanese Couscous, also known as “pearl couscous” is the largest style of couscous.
-Made from semolina flour that is moistened and rolled to form spheres, it provides a unique alternative to rice or pasta in dishes.
-The mild, nutty flavor combines well with other spices and flavors in soups, stews and salads.
+Lebanese Couscous, also known as “pearl couscous” is the largest variety of couscous, a type of semolina pasta with origins in North Africa.
+The mild, nutty flavor of our Lebanese Couscous combines well with other spices and flavors in soups, stews and salads.

 Bring 4 cups of water to boil.
 Add 1 cup of couscous.
 Stir, and lower heat to a simmer.
 Cook for 23 minutes to al dente.
 Use immediately or drain and rinse with cold water or serve immediately.

 Storage & handling